rogiia/ruxu.dev/articles/ai/vector-stores.md

 This will compute the median of the array elements along the first axis, and return the result in the variable "median".
 ```

 This is just one clever solution for a very new problem.
 As LLMs keep evolving, maybe problems like this will be solved without the need of these kinds of clever solutions.
-However, I'm sure that this evolution will open the door for new capabilities that might need other new clever solutions for the challanges that they may bring.
+However, I'm sure that this evolution will open the door for new capabilities that might need other new clever solutions for the challenges that they may bring.